nhagem/DataIncubator-proposal/README.md

-# DataIncubator-proposal
+# DataIncubator Capstone Project
-Proposed project for The Data Incubator semifinalist challenge
+Capstone Project for The Data Incubator